Comprehensive Assessment for Autism (ASD) & Multisensory Learning Support in Campsie

 Although autism can be detected in some children at 18 months of age or even younger, the average age for diagnosis is around three years old.
 Children who have a family history, such as a sibling or parent, with autism, tend to be assessed earlier rather than later.

-There are several signs of autism to be aware of, including: not responding to their name, not engaging in pretend play, avoiding eye contact, difficulty understanding emotions, becoming upset by minor changes, developing obsessive interests, avoiding or resisting physical contact, engaging in repetitive behaviours like hand flapping or body rocking, displaying hyperactivity and impulsivity, having a short attention span, exhibiting unusual sleeping and eating habits, and demonstrating limited or no social skills.
+Some signs of autism include: not responding to their name, not playing ‘pretend’ games, avoiding eye contact, difficulty understanding emotions, getting upset by minor changes, obsessive interests, avoiding or resisting physical contact, flapping the hands or rocking the body, hyperactivity, impulsivity, short attention span, unusual sleeping and eating habits, and low to no social skills.

 Individuals with autism often excel in learning through rote memory, allowing them to memorise substantial amounts of information, including dialogues from movies.
 The implementation of a multisensory approach has shown remarkable effectiveness in supporting individuals with ASD.